Mathilda Blanchard: Politics and strike actions

 Blanchard was a history buff and a supporter of the British monarchy.
-During Prince Charles visit to the Village Historique Acadien in 1996, Blanchard broke protocol and received an autograph from the Prince on her copy of his book A Vision of Britain: A Personal View of Architecture.
+During Prince Charles's visit to the Village Historique Acadien in 1996, Blanchard broke protocol and received an autograph from the Prince on her copy of his book A Vision of Britain: A Personal View of Architecture.

 In film

 The National Film Board of Canada produced a documentary about Blanchard in 1997.
-The film, entitled « Mathilda, la passionnaria acadienne », goes over her career and her provocative outspokenness.
+The film, entitled Mathilda, la passionnaria acadienne, covers her career and her provocative outspokenness.
 Director Ginette Pellerin recognized this outspoken nature, saying: